ZedThree/HPCAcademyFortran/Fortran.md

       arguments
 - the routine doesn't care or know what the names of the actual arguments are
-    - type and order have to match though!
+    - type, kind, rank and order have to match though!

 ## dummy arguments